xonsh/xonsh/docs/tutorial.rst

    >>> 'HOME' in ${...}
    True

-To get information about a specific enviroment variable you can use the :func:`~xonsh.environ.Env.help` method.
+To get information about a specific environment variable you can use the :func:`~xonsh.environ.Env.help` method.

 .. code-block:: xonshcon